DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/filterRow.md

 ![DevExtreme Gantt - Filter Row](/images/Gantt/filter-row.png)

-Each cell in the filter row contains a magnifying glass icon.
-Click a column's magnifying icon to select a filter operation available for the column.
+Each cell in the filter row contains a magnifier icon.
+Click a column's magnifier icon to select a filter operation available for the column.
 Use the [selectedFilterOperation](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#selectedFilterOperation) property to specify the default filter operation for a column's filter row.

 ![DevExtreme Gantt - Filter Row](/images/Gantt/filter-row-icon.png)